- Assigning a step to a user, group, or user field directly

 Direct or static assignment lets you be very specific about who you want to assign the item to.
 The assignee could be a user, user group, or a value derived from a user field.
 Click Add users, groups, and user fields under Assignee(s) to add a specific user or group or user field directly.

 Assigning a step to one or more users

 Type the name of the specific user, or group, or user field that you would like to add and select them from this dropdown.
 You can also select multiple users as assignees to perform this step, however, you must ensure how this approval is managed by them under the Assignment preference section.

-Assign to a group
+Assigning a step to a group

-Assign to a user field
+Assigning a step to a user field

 Choose a Field, Operator, Type, and map a value or a field based on the type.
 You can also add conditions to limit the values shown.

 Assigning users to a step from a dataset

 Click Dataset under More assignment options to select the assignees from a specific dataset.

 Assign users to a step using a formula